-4. Express how you feel about your psoriasis.
+4. Express how you feel.

-Having people you can talk to will help reduce the stress of living with psoriasis.
-"That's important, since stress can trigger flare-ups of the disease," Cornish points out.
+Having people you can talk to will help ease the stress of living with psoriasis.
+"That's important, since stress can trigger flare-ups of the disease," Cornish says.

 5. Follow up the conversation later.